LogoActuator Machining

 • • Marine environments or exposure to chlorides

-• • High-pressure gas or fluid containment (due to stringer inclusions)
+• • High-pressure gas or fluid containment (due to stringer inclusions causing microscopic porosity paths)

 • • Severe structural loads requiring maximum toughness